twentythreeme/ChattingAboutData/README.md

 *Faculty of Computer Science*
 *University of Vienna*

-For questions please contact: bernhard.jordan@univie.ac.at
+For questions please contact:
+bernhard.jordan [at] univie.ac.at
+laura.koesten [at] univie.ac.at
+torsten.moeller [at] univie.ac.at